 Commander Nursing Center is a large nursing home located in Florence, South Carolina.
-This nursing home is a well above average facility, with an overall grade of B+.
-This should be on your short list in Florence as we rated it as one of the top three nursing homes in the city.
-This facility's impressive report card was highlighted by its long-term care grade, which is addressed in the next paragraph.
+This nursing home is an A rated facility, which is one of the top scores that we offer.
+In fact, we were so impressed with this nursing home that we rated it as the best nursing home in Florence.
+Headlining this nursing home's exemplary profile is its long-term care grade, which is addressed in the next paragraph.

 Commander Nursing Center